Low-temperature cooking: Theory

 Meat is cooked for four reasons: to tenderise it, to provide additional flavours, to kill harmful bacteria, and to kill parasites such as Trichinella spiralis and Diphyllobothrium.
-All four can be achieved by cooking meat at high temperature for a short time, and also by cooking at low temperature for a long time.
+All four can be achieved by cooking meat at high temperature for a short time, and by cooking at low temperature for a long time.
 Each goal is achieved at a different temperature, and takes a different time to achieve.
 The lower the temperature used, the longer the cooking time.
 An example of slow, long cooking is Southern pulled pork BBQ.

 Tenderisation

 Toughness in meat is derived from several proteins, such as actin, myosin and collagen, that combined form the structure of the muscle tissue.
 Heating these proteins causes them to denature, or break down into other substances, which in turn changes the structure and texture of meat, usually reducing its toughness and making it more tender.
 This typically takes place between 55 and 65 C over an extended period of time.